 Completion of third year in the Combined Major program in Physics and Computer Science with a weighted average of at least 66 percent in science and engineering courses.
 Students who have achieved less than the required average may be admitted on a probationary basis with Faculty Council approval.
 Students must normally maintain a 66 percent weighted average in all courses to remain in the program.

 General Degree in Science

-Satisfactory completion of second year in CMC Science or Engineering program of study which includes a course in chemistry
+Satisfactory completion of second year in CMC Science or Engineering program of study.